top of page

 8

-YOUR CONCERNS
+KNOW YOUR CONCERNS AND RIGHTS

 • If you have any concerns about your care ask to speak directly to your attending physician.